Scorpion Habitats

 Common Outdoor Hiding Spots:

-1. Under Rocks and Stones – Scorpions love rocky areas because they provide cool shade.
+1. Under Rocks and Stones – Scorpions love rocky areas as they provide shade.

 2. Beneath Tree Bark – Certain species like bark scorpions can be found on trees.